hursittarcan/breakbuddy-original/README.md

 $ Add features, fix bugs, etc...
 ```

-- Open this directory in your favorite text editor / IDE, and see your changes live.

 3. Commit and prepare for pull request (PR).
 In your PR commit message, reference the issue it resolves (see [how to link a commit message to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)).

 ```sh